Who we are

 We have two focus areas:

-- Backward compatibility: While Mozilla is baking early tester builds called Firefox Nightly which comes before Firefox Developer Edition, we post a series of site compatibility documents to let Web developers know backward incompatible changes in that release.
-At that point, you should have at least 12 weeks to make necessary changes to your code before it goes public.
+- Backward compatibility: While Mozilla is baking early tester builds called Firefox Nightly, which comes before Firefox Developer Edition, we post a series of site compatibility documents to let Web developers know backward-incompatible changes in that release.
+At that point, you should have at least 8 weeks to make necessary changes to your code before it goes public.

-- Regressions: Every 6 week, after a final version of Firefox hits the streets, we spend time finding regressions by monitoring various channels including Firefox Support Forum, Bugzilla, Stack Overflow and Reddit.
+- Regressions: Every 4 weeks, after a final version of Firefox hits the streets, we spend time finding regressions by monitoring various channels, including Firefox Support Forum, Bugzilla, Stack Overflow and Reddit.
 If a potential issue is found, we analyze it, report it to Bugzilla if not filed yet, then encourage Firefox developers to fix it.
-Web developers can be notified of the issue with a workaround if any by following us on Twitter.
+Web developers can be notified of the issue with a workaround, if any, by following us on Twitter.

 Who we exactly are

 This initiative is led by Kohei Yoshino, a long-time Mozilla contributor.
-He has been an active Mozilla community member since 2002, and also worked for now-gone Mozilla Japan Ltd. as a full-time employee from 2004 to 2012.
-Actually, our early documents were first written in Japanese as an internal project of Mozilla Japan Ltd.
+He has been an active Mozilla community member since 2002 and also worked for now-gone Mozilla Japan Ltd. as a full-time employee from 2004 to 2012.
+Actually, our older documents were first written in Japanese as an internal project of Mozilla Japan Ltd.

 We also thank individuals who have supported our initiative by tipping generously or giving feedback!